msv-lab/modus-openjdk-images-case-study/README.md

 So a user may request a goal of `openjdk(A, "jdk", "alpine3.15")` to build all versions of JDK on Alpine.

-Below is a complete list that shows the ways in which our OpenJDK configuration can vary, heavily inspired by the [official approach taken](https://github.com/docker-library/openjdk):
+Below is a complete list that shows the ways in which our OpenJDK configuration can vary, heavily inspired by the [DOBS' approach](https://github.com/docker-library/openjdk):
 - Major application version
 - Full version
 - Java Type (JDK vs JRE)